Wrap Dangerous Commands in pre-post ZFS or Btrfs Snapshots

 Is there a way to make this safer?
 Yes!

-is a feature that some file systems offer that let’s you very easily make a whole (system) disk snapshot for free in terms of storage.
-Of course nothing is for free, but the idea is that the current live data and a snapshot at some time in the past share data that are not modified.
-Put in another way, the difference on disk between the live and a snapshot is only those files that are different.
-Thus this has the potential to be quite storage efficient
+) is a feature that some file systems offer that lets you very easily make a whole (system) disk snapshot for free in terms of storage.
+Of course, nothing is for free, but the idea is that the current live data and a snapshot at some time in the past share data that are not modified.
+Put another way, the difference on disk between the live system and a snapshot is only those files that are different.
+Thus this has the potential to be quite storage efficient.

-Two file systems that I’ve been using a lot the last 10 years are Brtfs A Linux native file system with features like copy-on-write and easy logical volume management.
+Two file systems that I’ve been using a lot over the last 10 years are Btrfs (A Linux native file system with features like copy-on-write and easy logical volume management.

-on my FreeBSD one.
-The both provide full file system snapshots and tools to view, restore, diff etc. these snapshots with each other and the current live data.
+) on my FreeBSD one.
+They both provide full file system snapshots and tools to view, restore, diff, etc. these snapshots with each other and the current live data.

 Over time I whipped up two scripts for the respective file systems that basically